vega/vega-lite/site/ecosystem.md

 - [Jekyll Diagrams](https://github.com/zhustec/jekyll-diagrams) A Jekyll plugin with support for Vega & Vega-Lite and others diagramming libraries.
 - [Liquid Diagrams](https://github.com/zhustec/liquid-diagrams) A Liquid plugin with support for Vega & Vega-Lite and others diagramming libraries.
 - [Vega-Lite-Linter](https://github.com/idvxlab/vega-lite-linter) is a python package to help users detect and fix encoding issues.
+- [VegaLite](https://github.com/JoshDavid/VegaLite) is a library for [Dyalog APL](https://www.dyalog.com) to build and render Vega-Lite specifications from your data.

 ## Programming / Data Science Environment that supports Vega-Lite